Narendra Singh Verma

 Narendra Singh Verma (born 10 January 1964) is an Indian politician and a member of the 17th Legislative Assembly in India.
 He represents the Mahmoodabad constituency of Uttar Pradesh and is a member of the Samajwadi Party political party.

 Early life and education

 Narendra Singh Verma was born in Sitapur district.
 He attended the University of Lucknow and attained postgraduate degree.

 Political career

-Narendra Singh Verma has been a MLA for six terms.
-He represented the Mahmoodabad, District Sitapur constituency and is a member of the Samajwadi Party political party.
+Narendra Singh Verma has been the MLA for six times in a row.
+He represented the Mahmoodabad, District Sitapur constituency and is a member of the Samajwadi Party.